iadeelzafar/vehler/README.md

 #### Driver Management
 A new driver can sign up, pick up the kind of vehicle he drives and he'll be alloted a vehicle according to his selection.
 He can then turn his status as online and start picking rides.
 #### Passenger Management
-New passengers can sign up and log in into the system to book rides.
+New passengers can sign up and login into the system to book rides.
 They can book a ride, check their current rides and also past rides.
 #### Rides Management
 Admin can manage the rides going on.
 An admin can even ban a driver.
 #### Booking Ride